atmulyana/react-input-validator/docs/index.md

 - `setStatusStyle` <a name="withvalidation-setstatusstyle"></a>
   **Type:** `function(props, style, context): React.ReactNode`
-  This function is called when executing [`validate`](#withvalidation_method-validate).
+  This function is called when executing [`validate`](#withvalidation_method-validate) or [`validateAsync`](#withvalidation_method-validateasync).
 This function should change the input style to reflect the validation status (valid/invalid).
 This function also is executed in every render because the style is reverted to normal style by [`setStyle`](#withvalidation-setstyle) function.
 In which condition the function is executed, you can check the second parameter.
   **Parameters:**
   + `props` is the props of input element.
 The prop you should care about is that which holds style value for the input, usually named `style`.